 Suppose, my bandwidth is 20 MHz.
 Now, I have to arrange my channels in such a way that it does not go beyond this capacity.
 Well, then it’s time for design.

 Now, after I set up radio channels in 50 areas, I saw that my allotted bandwidth was over.
 What happens now?
 So what will happen to the rest of the poor customers?
 Will they not get any network?
-There is nothing to worry about.
+So, there is nothing to worry about.

 There must be a solution.
 You will then need to reuse the channel.
 That is, reuse the frequency channels that you used in the area up to 1-50.
 Otherwise, your company will be shut down by the government.
 This method is called “Frequency Reuse”.